Barvaziyel/generic-markov-chain/README.md

 # generic-markov-chain-and-tweet-generator
-Generic Markov Chain, used for generating pseudorandom sequences from input, and an example program using it.
+Generic Markov Chain, used for generating pseudorandom sequences from input, and an example program that uses it.

 ## tweets_generator usage
 Run the program with the following arguments: